z0rr0/aoapi/README.md

     Messages: []aoapi.Message{
         {
             Role:    aoapi.RoleSystem,
-            Content: "You are translator from english to German. " + "Translate the following sentences.",
+            Content: "You are translator from English to German. " + "Translate the following sentences.",
         },
         {